TajaKuzman/Genre-Datasets-Comparison/README.md

 Labels not matched: ['FTD: A1 (argumentative)', 'FTD: A17 (review)', 'FTD: A9 (legal)', 'FTD: A14 (academic)', 'FTD: A4 (fiction)', 'GINCO: List of Summaries/Excerpts', 'GINCO: Other', 'GINCO: Legal/Regulation', 'GINCO: Forum']

+--> Some labels not frequent enough (support too small) to be relevant for the target dataset (Legal/Regulation, Forum, academic, fiction) ...
+Some labels do not match with a label in the other schema consistently - argumentative, review, list of summaries/excerpts

 Comparison: FTD with CORE
 | Left_Hand_Side                              | Right_Hand_Side                             |   Support |   Confidence |    Lift |
 |:--------------------------------------------|:--------------------------------------------|----------:|-------------:|--------:|